 Knowing it can be a very scary process, let’s go ahead and take it step-by-step and first examine the metrics that might suggest that it is time to consider outsourcing your HR needs to a Professional Employer Organization (PEO).

-o Does your business struggle to professionally handle legal and administrative matters within house and find yourself outsourcing to experts to “fix problems?”
+- Does your business struggle to professionally handle legal and administrative matters in house and do you find yourself outsourcing to experts to “fix problems?”

-o Have you failed to create a concrete plan for workplace injuries and workman’s comps, including a system for handling investigations, performing remediation where appropriate and handling the legal ramifications?
+- Have you failed to create a concrete plan for workplace injuries and workers’ comp, including a system for handling investigations, performing remediation where appropriate and handling the legal ramifications?

 Payroll and benefits:

 - Has your company tried (and perhaps failed) to implement a standardized pay scale that is fair yet rewards employees for their performance?

 - Have you had trouble determining which of your employees are non-exempt and which are exempt (and thus struggle to determine which compensation plan they belong in)?

 - Do you struggle to remember which payroll taxes and other appropriate withholdings should be taken from each employees’ paycheck?

 - Does your company almost always mess up delivering that last paycheck?